LaravelDaily/Booking-Com-Simulation-Laravel/course/18-search-optimization.md

 }
 ```

-And we call this job each time the apartment gets rated, in the Controller.
+And we call this job each time the apartment gets rated, by the Controller.

 **app/Http/Controllers/User/BookingController.php**:
 ```php